James Curran Managing Associate

 Dispute Resolution

-James Curran is an Associate Solicitor in Swinburne Maddison’s Dispute Resolution team, specialising in complex commercial litigation.
-He qualified as a solicitor in March 2021, having completed his training at a Newcastle law firm, before joining Swinburne Maddison in the same year.
-Recognised for his strategic and innovative approach to dispute resolution, James was promoted to Associate Solicitor in May 2024.
+James Curran is a Managing Associate in Swinburne Maddison’s Dispute Resolution team, specialising in complex commercial litigation.
+He qualified as a solicitor in March 2021, having completed his training at a Newcastle law firm, before joining Swinburne Maddison later that year.
+He was promoted to Associate Solicitor in May 2024 and to Managing Associate in May 2026.

-James’ work focuses on advising businesses, shareholders and directors in navigating substantial internal and external disputes.
-His expertise spans unfair prejudice petitions, shareholder disputes, unlawful conspiracy claims, breaches of fiduciary duty, contract disputes, and indemnity claims.
-Clients appreciate his ability to think beyond conventional litigation strategies, offering tailored solutions that maximise outcomes.
+James advises businesses, shareholders and directors on a wide range of complex internal and external disputes.
+His expertise includes unfair prejudice petitions, shareholder disputes, unlawful conspiracy claims, breaches of fiduciary duty, contract disputes and indemnity claims.
+Known for his strategic and innovative approach, he works closely with clients to develop tailored solutions that achieve the best possible outcomes.
 In the 2025 edition of the Legal 500, James was listed as a name to note for shareholder disputes and defamation claims.

-With a background in International Politics and legal qualifications from Northumbria University, James brings a broad perspective to legal challenges, ensuring clients receive comprehensive and pragmatic advice.
-His commitment to delivering high-quality, results-driven representation makes him a trusted advisor to clients across sectors including retail and leisure, professional services, construction, manufacturing, commercial travel and agriculture.
+With a background in International Politics and legal qualifications from Northumbria University, James brings a broad perspective to legal challenges, ensuring clients receive pragmatic and commercially focused advice.
+He acts for clients across a range of sectors, including retail and leisure, professional services, construction, manufacturing, commercial travel and agriculture.
+His commitment to delivering high-quality, results-driven representation makes him a trusted advisor in complex commercial disputes.

 - Unfair Prejudice